-The rise in discoveries and consumers warming up to new methods of body disposition, such as water cremation and body composting is creating new opportunities for service providers in the US.
-The increasing risks of terminal illness and incidences of work-related stress diseases are driving the need for funeral services in the US.
-The rising requirements that include trained staff, the reveal of prices, and flexibility while performing services, and delivering products are boosting the revenues in the market.
-The sensitivity of the situation and the grim nature of the business is encouraging the vendors to work on dynamic of the right balance between value and price, to cause as less inconvenience to consumers as possible during the time of grief.
-The prevalence of various customs, traditions, social standing, location, personal feeling, and others influences affect the landscape of the US death care market.
+The rise in discoveries and consumers warming up to new methods of body disposition, such as water cremation and body composting, is creating new opportunities for service providers in the US.
+The increasing risks of terminal illness and incidences of work-related stress diseases drive the need for funeral services in the US.
+The rising requirements that include trained staff, the reveal of prices, and flexibility while performing services and delivering products boost the revenues in the market.
+The sensitivity of the situation and the grim nature of the business is encouraging the vendors to work on the dynamic of the right balance between value and price, to cause as little inconvenience to consumers as possible during the time of grief.
+The prevalence of various customs, traditions, social standing, location, personal feeling, and other influences affect the landscape of the US death care market.

 This market research report includes a detailed segmentation of the market by operations, arrangements, and products and services.

-The sale of perpetual-care trusts and merchandise is driving the demand in the US death care market
+The sale of perpetual-care trusts and merchandise is driving the demand in the US death care market.

-The increase in the number of injuries related to firearms (including suicides, homicides, legal intervention, unintentional firearm deaths, and firearm deaths of undetermined intent) is propelling the need for at-need arrangements.
+The increase in the number of injuries related to firearms (including suicides, homicides, legal intervention, unintentional firearm deaths, and firearm deaths of undetermined intent) propels the need for at-need arrangements.
 The rise in the number of sudden deaths is one of the primary drivers of these services in the US death care market.

-The growth of consumer-direct caskets via the warehouse and retailers is gaining traction in the US death care market
+The growth of consumer-direct caskets via the warehouse and retailers is gaining traction in the US death care market.

-The US death care market by products and services is divided into caskets & vaults, facility rentals, embalming & cosmetic preparation, urns, and others.
-Caskets & vaults segment occupied the largest market share in 2017, growing at a CAGR of more than 1% during the forecast period.
+The US death care market by products and services is divided into caskets & vaults, facility rentals, embalming & cosmetic preparation, urns, etc. The caskets & vaults segment occupied the largest market share in 2017, growing at a CAGR of more than 1% during the forecast period.
 The rise in the number of consumer-direct caskets via the warehouse and retail stores is propelling the growth of this segment.
 The growing need for cremation caskets, rental caskets, and green burial caskets will contribute to the growing sales in this segment.
 Funeral homes are also beginning to enable previewing caskets on their site to deliver better to their customers in the market.
 Value addition in the form of customization is gaining immense popularity in the US market.
 Vendors are inserting panels that can include dates and names of a loved one, or offering a kit of the panel and matching decals, which allows the creation of tons of different options in each casket model in the US death care market.

 The major vendors in the US death care market are: